yankostadinov/core/tutorials/guides/02_core/02_react/react.md

 The users have to be able to navigate through the channels for which they will need some sort of user interface.
 You can create your own channel selector widget by using the Channels API, but for the purpose of the tutorial there is a `ChannelSelectorWidget` component provided.
 To add it to the **Stocks** and **Clients** apps, follow these steps:

-1.Import the Channel Selector widget in the `Clients.jsx` and `Stocks.jsx` components:
+1. Import the Channel Selector widget in the `Clients.jsx` and `Stocks.jsx` components:

 ```javascript
 import ChannelSelectorWidget from "./ChannelSelectorWidget";